JetBrains/inspection-plugin/README.md

 * `warnings.max`: after exceeding the given number of inspection diagnostics with "warning" severity, inspection task stops and fails.
 * `infos.max`: after exceeding the given number of inspection diagnostics with "info" severity, inspection task stops and fails.
 * `ignoreFailures`: inspection task never fails (false by default)
-* `quiet`: do not report inspection messages to console, only to XML file (false by default)
+* `quiet`: do not report inspection messages to console, only to XML / HTML files (false by default)
-* `quickFix`: apply quick fixes for fixed inspection errors (false by default)
+* `quickFix`: apply quick fixes for fixed inspection errors (false by default).
+Quick-fix is applied only if it's unique per warning.
-* `reformat.quiet`: do not report reformat inspection messages to console, only to XML file (false by default)
+* `reformat.quiet`: do not report reformat inspection messages to console, only to XML / HTML files (false by default)
 * `reformat.quickFix`: apply quick fixes for fixed code-style errors (true by default)
 * `plugins.kotlin.version`: version of downloading kotlin plugin (by default used bundled to IDEA)
 * `plugins.kotlin.location`: url of downloading kotlin plugin